idan-at/mylang/README.md

   let result (+ a b)
   (println result)

-  return result
+  ; last evaluated expression is returned result
 }
 ```

 NOTE that once a name is set with a value, it can't be changed.

 ## Control flow
-The `if statement` can be used for code branching.
+The `if expression` can be used for code branching.

 ```
 let zero-if-negative-otherwise-add-one [n] {
   if (> n 0) {
-    return 0
+    0
   } elsif false {
     (println "wont ever get here")
   } else {
-    retun (+ n 1)
+    (+ n 1)
   }
 }
 ```